Skip to Content

 FlakeBOM

-FlakeBOM is currently in early access, with access granted as part of our Determinate Secure Packages offering.
+Access to FlakeBOM is granted as part of our Determinate Secure Packages offering.
+Contact us at sales@determinate.systems to discuss terms of access or schedule a demo.

 FlakeBOM provides a quick and reliable way to generate SBOMs from Nix flakes.
 At Determinate Systems, we use it routinely audit the software that we use in production environments.